danshirley1/portfolio/client/README.md

 ## DS Notes:

-After running a build, you can serve that locallY if you like:
+After running a build, you can serve that locally if you like:

 ```
 yarn global add serve